A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations: Methods

-To ensure our model produces physiologically consistent LAT maps, we employ an objective function grounded in the relative Sobolev $H^1$ norm.
+\paragraph{Sobolev Loss with Spatial Smoothness Regularisations} To ensure our model produces physiologically consistent LAT maps, we employ an objective function grounded in the relative Sobolev $H^1$ norm.
 This choice enforces consistency not only in the predicted values but also in their spatial derivatives, a property essential for accurately modelling continuous and smooth conduction patterns.

 To further refine the solution and mitigate non-physical, high-frequency artefacts while preserving sharp wavefront transitions, we incorporate two standard regularisation terms.
 The first is Total Variation (TV) regularisation $\mathcal{L}_{\mathrm{TV}}$, which penalises the $L^1$ norm of the image gradient.
 The second is a Laplacian regularisation $\mathcal{L}_{\mathrm{Laplacian}}$, which promotes harmonicity by penalising spatial curvature (full definitions are provided in Supplementary Section 4).